yuvraj108c/ml-depth-pro-tensorrt/README.md

 ## 📓 Notes

 - The model currently supports images with a fixed resolution of 1536 x 1536
-- There is a noticeable loss of quality even at FP32, compared to the native implementation
+- There is a noticeable loss of quality, even at FP32, compared to the native pytorch implementation

 ## 🤖 Environment tested